CTL Instructor Handbook

 Student Nonattendance

-It is common to have students listed on your class roster who have never shown up for a class.
-If you do not regularly take attendance, you might not notice this until the occasion of the first class exam or major assignment.
-Sometimes there is a mismatch between rosters in Orion (which are the accurate ones) and the rosters available in eLearning.
-If a student is still enrolled but not attending, the advisor or instructor may email the student and advise the student to withdraw from the course before the next deadline as indicated by the Academic Calendar.
+It is not unusual to have students on your class roster who have never shown up for class.
+If you do not regularly take attendance, you might not notice a student is not attending until the first exam or major assignment.
+Sometimes there is a mismatch between rosters in Orion (which are the accurate ones) and the rosters in eLearning.
+If a student is still enrolled but not participating, you or an advisor or instructor may choose to email the student and recommend they consider withdrawing from the course before the next deadline listed on the Academic Calendar.

-Sometimes, the student began attending class, but then stopped.
-The student may have dropped out without notifying the instructor, may have intended to withdraw but neglected to submit the required paperwork, or simply wishes to remain in the course without attending, perhaps even without completing coursework.
-The instructor should grade such performance accordingly, depending on established course grading policies and procedures as indicated in the course syllabus.
+Sometimes a student starts attending class but then stops without notice.
+They may have dropped the course without informing you, intended to withdraw but failed to complete the paperwork or simply decided to stay enrolled without attending or even completing coursework.
+In these cases, you should assign grades based on your course policies and procedures as outlined in the syllabus.
 Please note: If you plan to impose grade penalties for nonattendance (or anything else), you should explain those penalties very clearly in your syllabus.

 Faculty Absence